eliztmq/42Singapore/Push_Swap/Doc.md

 -compare number from outgoing stack with whole of receiving stack (insertion)-
 d.  condition function to calculate costs to be filled

+--least cost --
+a.
+MAIN: filter based on same conditions and execute operations accordingly
+b. output node with the lowest cost in the stack
+c. execution when both stacks need forward rotation
+d. execution when both stacks need backward rotation
+e. execution when both stacks have separate rotations needed

 --basic--
 a.
 Basic operation for when stack = 3 numbers THEN ONTO push back
 b. find int_max of stack